zoe-1/cookie-auth/README.md

 ### glue
  * project uses [glue](https://github.com/hapijs/glue) to compose the server.
- * glue uses a JSON object call a manifest document.
-The manifest declares all plugins to be loaded when the server starts (composed).
-The manifest document used to compose each the server for tests is declared at the bottom of the tests file.
+ * glue uses a JSON object called a manifest document.
+The manifest declares all plugins to be loaded when the server starts (composes).
+The manifest document used to compose the server for tests is declared at the bottom of each test file.

 ### register auth plugin
  * ./lib/cookie-auth.js